ethereum/consensus-specs/specs/_features/eip7732/p2p-interface.md

 ##### Modified `verify_blob_sidecar_inclusion_proof`

-`verify_blob_sidecar_inclusion_proof` is modified in EIP-XXXX to account for the fact that the KZG commitments are included in the `ExecutionPayloadEnvelope` and no longer in the beacon block body.
+`verify_blob_sidecar_inclusion_proof` is modified in EIP-7732 to account for the fact that the KZG commitments are included in the `ExecutionPayloadEnvelope` and no longer in the beacon block body.

 ```python
 def verify_blob_sidecar_inclusion_proof(blob_sidecar: BlobSidecar) -> bool: